Candriam Luxembourg S.C.A. Boosts Holdings in IQVIA Holdings Inc. (NYSE:IQV)

 Candriam Luxembourg S.C.A. lifted its stake in shares of IQVIA Holdings Inc. (NYSE:IQV) by 4.7% in the third quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
 The institutional investor owned 211,223 shares of the medical research company’s stock after buying an additional 9,543 shares during the quarter.
 Candriam Luxembourg S.C.A. owned approximately 0.11% of IQVIA worth $50,594,000 as of its most recent filing with the Securities and Exchange Commission.

-Other hedge funds also recently added to or reduced their stakes in the company.
-National Asset Management Inc. grew its position in shares of IQVIA by 19.5% during the second quarter.
-National Asset Management Inc. now owns 5,417 shares of the medical research company’s stock worth $1,313,000 after buying an additional 883 shares in the last quarter.
-Advisor Resource Council acquired a new position in IQVIA in the second quarter worth $1,042,000.
-Archford Capital Strategies LLC boosted its holdings in IQVIA by 6.6% in the third quarter.
-Archford Capital Strategies LLC now owns 6,840 shares of the medical research company’s stock worth $1,638,000 after purchasing an additional 422 shares during the period.
-Nordea Investment Management AB boosted its holdings in IQVIA by 100.6% in the third quarter.
-Nordea Investment Management AB now owns 986,160 shares of the medical research company’s stock worth $241,096,000 after purchasing an additional 494,648 shares during the period.
+Several other hedge funds also recently added to or reduced their stakes in IQV.
+National Asset Management Inc. boosted its holdings in IQVIA by 19.5% in the second quarter.
+National Asset Management Inc. now owns 5,417 shares of the medical research company’s stock worth $1,313,000 after purchasing an additional 883 shares during the period.
+Advisor Resource Council bought a new stake in IQVIA in the second quarter valued at $1,042,000.
+Archford Capital Strategies LLC lifted its stake in IQVIA by 6.6% in the third quarter.
+Archford Capital Strategies LLC now owns 6,840 shares of the medical research company’s stock valued at $1,638,000 after buying an additional 422 shares during the last quarter.
+Nordea Investment Management AB lifted its stake in IQVIA by 100.6% in the third quarter.
+Nordea Investment Management AB now owns 986,160 shares of the medical research company’s stock valued at $241,096,000 after buying an additional 494,648 shares during the last quarter.
 Finally, Thrivent Financial for Lutherans lifted its stake in IQVIA by 8.0% in the second quarter.
 Thrivent Financial for Lutherans now owns 95,825 shares of the medical research company’s stock valued at $23,221,000 after buying an additional 7,116 shares during the last quarter.
 87.04% of the stock is owned by institutional investors and hedge funds.

-In other news, Director John Connaughton sold 555,094 shares of the business’s stock in a transaction that occurred on Monday, November 29th.
-The stock was sold at an average price of $262.60, for a total transaction of $145,767,684.40.
-The transaction was disclosed in a legal filing with the SEC, which can be accessed through this link.
-Also, Director John G. Danhakl acquired 10,000 shares of the stock in a transaction dated Wednesday, December 22nd.
-The shares were purchased at an average price of $272.93 per share, for a total transaction of $2,729,300.00.
-The disclosure for this purchase can be found here.
+In related news, Director John G. Danhakl purchased 10,000 shares of the stock in a transaction on Wednesday, December 22nd.
+The shares were purchased at an average cost of $272.93 per share, for a total transaction of $2,729,300.00.
+The acquisition was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
+Also, Director John Connaughton sold 555,094 shares of the company’s stock in a transaction on Monday, November 29th.
+The shares were sold at an average price of $262.60, for a total value of $145,767,684.40.
+The disclosure for this sale can be found here.
 1.10% of the stock is owned by insiders.

 IQV opened at $262.51 on Friday.
 The business has a 50 day moving average price of $265.43 and a 200 day moving average price of $255.76.
 IQVIA Holdings Inc. has a twelve month low of $170.00 and a twelve month high of $285.61.
 The company has a debt-to-equity ratio of 2.07, a quick ratio of 0.94 and a current ratio of 0.94.
 The firm has a market cap of $50.15 billion, a P/E ratio of 66.63, a price-to-earnings-growth ratio of 2.13 and a beta of 1.41.